Researcher wearing gloves inserting dropper in tube

 Overawards

-Applicant is eligible to receive an ASU tuition award and stipend and will not receive any other ASU tuition benefit (i.e. Qualified Tuition Reduction).
+Applicant is eligible to receive an ASU tuition award and stipend and will not receive any other ASU tuition benefit (i.e., Qualified Tuition Reduction).

 Federal Funding

-Program-supported students may not concurrently hold another federally sponsored stipend or fellowship, other federal award that duplicates support, or supplemental salary support, e.g., from a mentor’s federal research grant.
+Program-supported students may not concurrently hold another federally sponsored stipend or fellowship, or any other federal award that duplicates support, or supplemental salary support, e.g., from a mentor’s federal research grant.
 However, concurrent with support, students may make use of federal educational loan funds and assistance under the Veterans Readjustment Benefits Act (G.I.
 Bill) or may receive funds from a Pell Grant, based on financial need.
 Such funds are not considered supplementation or compensation.
 Funding announcement for reference.